 The Breakdown: British Columbia

-Overall: We were visiting British Colombia in wintertime, so we didn’t have the best weather, but as far as Canadian winters go, I have to say that it was not bad.
+We were visiting British Columbia in wintertime, so we didn’t have the best weather, but as far as Canadian winters go, I have to say that it was not bad.
 Some rain, a little snow, but mostly temperate and enjoyable.
 However, when the sun was shining and the skies were blue, wow!

 Vancouver is one of those cities that has the stellar combination of mountains and ocean, and it is absolutely gorgeous.
 You just kind of end up staring in awe at the beauty of nature around you.